 On the side, serve salads that showcase more of summer’s best colors and flavors.
 This pasta salad features a variety of summer beans and fresh herbs, and a simple heirloom tomato salad splashed with tangy vinegar is a foolproof classic.

-For dessert, bake a homey pie.
-Our blueberry crumble pie contrasts a juicy berry filling with a crisp, crunchy crumb topping for a memorable finale to the meal.
+For dessert, bake a homey summer fruit dessert.
+Our plum-raspberry cobbler contrasts a juicy raspberry and stone fruit filling with a crunchy crust-like topping for a memorable finale to the meal.

 Follow this countdown to optimize your time spent with friends and family on the day of the cookout.